mhersson/gojira/README.md

 - Mark issue and/or board as active for less typing
 - Use your favorite editor set by $EDITOR, defaults to vim
 - Open issue in default browser
+- Integrates with passwordstore and gpg to keep your password safe.
+- Full command tab completion support, and most commands have
+- Assigned command aliases to their first letter for less typing.

   (*) Only with timesheet plugin enabled

-Gojira integrates with passwordstore and gpg to keep your password safe.

-Gojira has full command tab completion support, and most commands have assigned aliases to their first letter for less typing.

 ## Build Instructions